FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

                 This retrieves the main `font-awesome` option from the wpdb, which would be created upon initialization and only removed upon _uninstall_

+            - `bin/wp -c com.fontawesome.wordpress-latest-integration option get font-awesome-releases`
-            - `bin/wp -c com.fontawesome.wordpress-latest-integration transient get font-awesome-releases --network`
+            - `bin/wp -c com.fontawesome.wordpress-latest-integration transient get font-awesome-last-used-release --network`
         - If there's stuff there and you haven't activated anything yet, then it's leftover from prior db container state.
 An easy way to start from scratch:
             1. kill the currently running container
             1. `bin/clean` will put you back into a clean state